 The plans for Castlefield Viaduct are part of the National Trust’s Urban Places work to increase access to parks and green spaces in and around urban areas, so that more people are in easy reach of quiet places with wide open skies.

-The viaduct will remain open to members of the public throughout 2024, changing to Wednesday – Sunday opening from October 2, 2024.
+The viaduct remains open to members of the public, with opening hours being Wednesday-Sunday, 10am-5pm.
 Advance booking for the viaduct has now been completely removed, allowing visitors to explore at their own leisure.
+Find out more about Castlefield Viaduct and view the future Vision for the green space and its extension here.